 The Masonry layout (enabled when I chose the Brick template) adapts to show each video in its full size – whereas Slider, Grid, and Highlight display all posts as squares.

-To show your video content exclusively, head over to the Feed section and select “All videos only”.
+To show your video content exclusively, head over to the Feed Options tab and choose between:

 Now I am going to look at filtering and moderation, but before I do that, I’d like to make sure my feed is ready for tablets and mobile devices.